Azure-for-Startups/Content/README.md

 #Cloud Architecture
 -	**[Cloud Patterns & Practices] (https://aka.ms/mspnp)** - Best practices for building cloud solutions.
 Including checklists and design patterns.
 -	**[Architecture Blueprints] (https://msdn.microsoft.com/architects-blueprints-msdn)** - Architectures for an array of different cloud scenarios.

+#Additional Useful Tools & Links
+-	**[Azure Price Calculator] (https://aka.ms/azurecalc)** - Easily calculate pricing of Azure Services.
+-	**[Azure Trust Center] (https://azure.microsoft.com/en-us/support/trust-center/)** - Learn about Azure security, compliance, privacy and transparency.
+-	**[Azure Subscription Service Limits] (https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/)** - Learn about Azure subscription and service limits, quotas, and constraints.
+-	**[Azure Resource Explorer] (http://resources.azure.com/)** - A very useful web application to explore the Azure REST API.
+-	**[Azure Storage Explorer] (http://storageexplorer.com/)** - A client application for Linux, Mac or Windows to easily work with storage accounts on Azure.

+#Azure Resource Manager (ARM)
+The Azure Resource Manager is at the core of the Azure platform and is used to deploy and manage Azure services.
+Every resource in Azure managed under ARM can be described and managed in a consistent way.
+It's very helpful to understand the Azure Resource Manager and how to work with Resource Groups.
+-	**[ARM Overview] (https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/)** - Get an overview of the Azure Resource Manager.
+-	**[ARM vs. Classic] (https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/)** - Understand the difference between ARM the Classic (ASM) deployment model.
+-	**[Azure portal availability chart] (https://azure.microsoft.com/en-us/features/azure-portal/availability/)** – use the availability chart to determine what services are supported by ARM and the Azure portal

+##ARM Templates
+ARM templates are JSON descriptions of ARM deployments which can be used for "Infrastructure as Code".
+-	**[Deploying ARM Templates] (https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/)** – Learn how to deploy ARM templates using PowerShell, Azure CLI or REST API.
+-	**[Quick Start Templates] (https://github.com/Azure/azure-quickstart-templates)** - A Github maintained, vast collection of templates for common use cases to help you get started authoring your own templates or deploying simple solutions.
+-	**[Template Authoring] (https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/)** - How to author custom templates.